camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 # Training the Dataset
 I created a new list that only include our target exercises: Carter Extension, Lat Pulldown, and Chest Press.
 Using this...

-I established the independent variable as the intensity column as it is the factor I am testing. <br>
+I established the independent variable (X) as the intensity column as it is the factor I am testing. <br>
-The dependent variable is the Progressive Overload column as it is the factor I want to predict. <br>
+The dependent variable (y) is the Progressive Overload column as it is the factor I want to predict. <br>

 Lastly, I created a constant which is required by the library and trained/fit the data.